sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

 If the function argument is set implicitly(not passing argument) or explicitly to undefined, the value of the argument is the default parameter.
-Whereas for other falsy values('' or null), the value of the argument is passed parameter.
+Whereas for other falsy values('' or null), the value of the argument is passed as a parameter.

 Hence, the result of function calls categorized as below,